lucasromerodb/lucasromerodb/README.md

 ### Side Projects

+- [impuestito.org](https://impuestito.org) - Web-app to calculate taxes in Argentina. ~50K followers on X and +300K unique users.
+- impuestito browser extension for [Chrome](https://chromewebstore.google.com/detail/impuestito-precio-final-j/kodbfkngjgckpmipedoomkdhhihioaio) and [Firefox](https://addons.mozilla.org/es-AR/firefox/addon/impuestito/) - Calculate taxes for gaming stores in Argentina.
-- [Available on Game Pass Extension](https://chromewebstore.google.com/detail/available-on-game-pass/ogkbpenenponleoakeomjjddhjbgdadc) - Browser extension that shows a Xbox Game Pass banner on a game store page on Steam
+- [Available on Game Pass browser extension](https://chromewebstore.google.com/detail/available-on-game-pass/ogkbpenenponleoakeomjjddhjbgdadc) - Shows a Xbox Game Pass banner on a game store page on Steam.
-- [Available on Game Pass Bot](https://top.gg/bot/1099038010516963469) - Discord bot that tell you if a Steam, Epic or GOG game is on Xbox Game Pass when you paste a link or use bot commands
+- [Available on Game Pass Discord bot](https://top.gg/bot/1099038010516963469) - Tells you if a Steam, Epic or GOG game is on Xbox Game Pass when you paste a link or use bot commands.
-- [Invisible Stand Controller for Xbox](https://makerworld.com/en/models/952139#profileId-920321) - 3.5K prints.
+- [Invisible Stand Controller for Xbox](https://makerworld.com/en/models/952139#profileId-920321) - ~5K prints.
 This is a 3D print model for Xbox controller stand, is minimal and nearly invisible, keeping the focus on your controller, not the stand.

 ### More about me

 - [@lucasromerodb](https://x.com/lucasromerodb) professional profile on X
 - [@luke.and.art](https://www.instagram.com/luke.and.art/) 3D & CG Art + Game Dev on Instagram

-.

-(づ￣ 3￣)づ see ya.
+(ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ see ya.